 The Quick AnswerTreat either and neither as singular.
 For example:

 Singular Verb with Singular ElementsIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and both elements are singular, then the verb must be singular too.
 For example:

 Be Brave with the RulingSometimes, it may sound wrong to use the singular form of the verb.
-Be confident and, if both elements are singular, use the singular form.
+Be confident.
+If both elements are singular, use the singular form.
+For example:

 - Neither Jeremy nor Sarah was in the shop at the time of the theft.
 (Here, was is correct.
 Using were would be wrong.)

 Proximity RuleNot all grammar conventions follow the ruling above.
 Under a ruling known as the Proximity Rule, the verb is governed by the element nearest to it.
 For example: